Contact

 3. Regulatory or compliance reporting

-If a listed professional has a license revocation, disciplinary action, or citation from a named state agency — such as a state department of environmental quality, a water well contractor licensing board, or an EPA regional office — that information can be submitted for editorial review.
+If a verified professional has a license revocation, disciplinary action, or citation from a named state agency — such as a state department of environmental quality, a water well contractor licensing board, or an EPA regional office — that information can be submitted for editorial review.
 Include the case or citation number, the issuing agency name, and the state of record.
 The National Ground Water Association (NGWA) publishes industry standards that inform classification decisions; references to NGWA standards or state-specific well construction codes (such as those derived from state administrative codes governing water well construction) assist the review process.

 4. Technical or structural feedback